- GDP (PPP):

 - FDI Inflow:

-Property rights and business activity are impaired by insecurity and corruption.
-The nominally independent judiciary is weak and susceptible to interference from the executive branch.
+Property rights and business activity are impaired by insecurity, nepotism, and patronage networks.
+The nominally independent judiciary is weak and susceptible to executive interference.
 Authorities have a poor record of enforcing judicial rulings.
-A culture of corruption is pervasive throughout the country, and petty corruption is observed in nearly every government office.
+A burdensome criminal judicial process creates what amounts to a separate legal system for the political elite.

-Trade is moderately important to Yemen’s economy; the combined value of exports and imports equals 28 percent of GDP.
-The average applied tariff rate is 5.1 percent.
-Ongoing conflict deters international trade and investment.
-The economy is largely cash-based, and the small financial system remains dominated by the state.
+The combined value of exports and imports is equal to 33.5 percent of GDP.
+The average applied tariff rate is 4.3 percent.
+The ongoing civil war has severely degraded the country’s capacity and infrastructure related to international trade and investment.
+Yemen’s economy is largely cash based.
+The limited financial system is dominated by the state, and the banking system is very fragile.